nhsconnect/FHIR-NRLS-API/pages/explore/development_general_api_guidance.md

 - Request contains a supported `Accept` header and an unsupported `_format` parameter.
 - Retrieval search query request parameters are valid, but the URL contains an unsupported `_format` parameter value.

 These exceptions are raised by the Spine Core common requesthandler and not the NRL Service.
-They are supported by the default Spine OperationOutcome [spine-operationoutcome-1-0](https://fhir.nhs.uk/StructureDefinition/spine-operationoutcome-1-0) profile, which binds to the default Spine valueSet [spine-response-code-1-0](https://fhir.nhs.uk/ValueSet/spine-response-code-1-0).
+They are supported by the default Spine OperationOutcome [spine-operationoutcome-1-0](https://fhir.nhs.uk/StructureDefinition/spine-operationoutcome-1-0) profile, which binds to the default Spine ValueSet [spine-response-code-1-0](https://fhir.nhs.uk/ValueSet/spine-response-code-1-0).
 The following table summarises the HTTP response codes, along with the values to expect in the `OperationOutcome` in the response body for these exception scenarios.

 | HTTP Code | issue-severity | issue-type | Details.System | Details.Code | Details.Display | Diagnostics |
 |-----------|----------------|------------|--------------|-----------------|-------------------|